That's what this daily series is all about: Sharing my proud perspective on the places and experiences that make my country the greatest on Earth.

 Given the nasty backstory, I figured my recent tour of Kingston Pen would be mildly traumatic.
 But the experience shattered my grim expectations.
 After our friendly young guide welcomed us and warned us not to dawdle — “You don’t want to get locked in, right?” — we were led through the north courtyard, past the resort-like conjugal-visit apartments, and into the towering tiered central cellblock.

 It was bleak, to be sure, but also quite beautiful.
 This unforeseen contrast became a running theme as we explored the enormous glass-topped workshop, mural-covered gym, and tepee-equipped First Nations grounds.
 Our guide, meanwhile, did a superb job of illuminating the history of the limestone prison.
 Did you know that Grace Marks, who was among the hundreds of women incarcerated in KP until 1934, was the inspiration for Margaret Atwood’s bestselling 1996 novel Alias Grace?
-Or that Charles Dickens visited in 1842 and Earnest Hemingway did likewise in 1923?
-Or that the whole place smells faintly of almonds?
+Prison scenes in the book's recent (and excellent) TV adaptation were shot on location at Kingston Pen, with other scenes filmed at the fascinating Correctional Service of Canada Museum across the street.
+Other fun facts: Charles Dickens visited in 1842 and Earnest Hemingway did likewise in 1923.
+Also, the whole place smells faintly of almonds.

 The most satisfying surprise of all was the involvement of several retired guards.
 They explained the day-to-day operations and culture of the facility in fascinating no-nonsense detail, from the incredibly rigid schedule to the jargon that appended “up” to every command and made “goof” the ultimate insult.